-He has been a tournament player, winning tournaments and both qualifying for and competing in his country’s prestigious National Championships multiple times, and a casual player, builder of ridiculous theme decks and silly formats.
+He has been both a tournament player, winning tournaments and both qualifying for and competing in his country’s prestigious National Championships multiple times; and a casual player, builder of ridiculous theme decks and originator of silly formats.

 Back in his day, every card was either over-costed by three or criminally under-costed to the point that you knew the card had never been seriously play-tested, creatures all had really awful drawbacks, and people still played Magic for ante.